Phone: (212) 854-0106

 Justin received an LL.M. from Georgetown with distinction in 2015 and a J.D., cum laude, from NYU School of Law in 2010.
 He is licensed to practice law in New York.

-- To Negotiate a Carbon Tax: A Rough Map of Policy Interactions, Tradeoffs, and Risks (Columbia Center for Global Energy Policy, forthcoming)
+- To Negotiate a Carbon Tax: A Rough Map of Policy Interactions, Tradeoffs, and Risks (Columbia Journal of Environmental Law, forthcoming)

 - Carbon Pricing in New York ISO Markets, with Romany Webb (Pace Environmental Law Review, forthcoming)